beeway/interest-rate-term-structure/README.md

-# Resources available
+# Resource available
-Each folder provides data, R codes, and visualization for specific features of the interest rate term structure.
+Each folder provides cleaned data, R codes, and visualization for specific features of the interest rate term structure.
 For detailed explanations and functions, see R codes within each folder.
 Use R and ggplot!